-John Fass is a designer, researcher and teacher, and is the Course Leader for BA (Hons) Information and Interface Design at London College of Communication.
+John Fass is a designer, researcher and teacher, and is the Course Leader MA User Experience Design at London College of Communication.

 John has a background in photography, shooting architecture globally for editorial and advertising.
 He has been working as an interaction and interface designer for ten years for clients including The Wikipedia Foundation, Universal Music, Exxon, Global eHealth Foundation and a range of Silicon Valley start-ups including Scanadu, TED and Index.

 John has lived and worked as a designer and art director in London, Berlin, Milan and Brussels and exhibited his work at Moderna Museet Stockholm, Bauhaus Dessau, FACT Liverpool, Transmediale Berlin and Bozar, Brussels.